Free Radical Reactions

 In the last post we introduced free radicals – neutral, electron-deficient chemical species with a partially filled orbital – and learned that they are highly reactive intermediates in organic chemistry.

+In this post we’ll cover two of the most important concepts concerning these species: their geometry, and their stability.
 It’s this latter concept that we’ll see is particularly important for understanding many free-radical reactions in organic chemistry.
 [Spoiler: the factors that affect free radical stability are the same factors that stabilize carbocations [discussed previously here]

 Let’s talk a bit about stability first, and then circle back to their structure.
 Being electron deficient, you might already have a hunch regarding factors that might stabilize free radicals.
 Waaaay back, we talked about how a considerable portion of organic chemistry can be explained simply by understanding that: 1) opposite charges attract (and like charges repel), and 2) the stability of charges increases if it can be spread out over a greater volume.
 These still apply here!

 Electron poor species are stabilized by neighboring atoms that can donate electron density. [“if you’re poor, it helps to have rich neighbors”].
 The most common way to interpret “rich neighbors” here is the observation that increasing the number of alkyl groups on the carbon bearing the free radical increases its stability.
 Radical stability increases in the order methyl < primary < secondary < tertiary.
-[For a second, more conceptually complex example, see the bottom of the post]. **
+[For a second, more conceptually complex example, see the bottom of the post].
+[Note 1]

 Secondly, we have also learned that any factor which can lead to the electron deficient site being delocalized [spread out] over a larger area will also stabilize electron poor species.
-Previously, for example, we saw that the positive charge of a carbocation was considerably stabilized when it was adjacent to a π bond.
+Previously, for example, we’ve seen that the positive charge of a carbocation is considerably stabilized when it is adjacent to a π bond.

 Carbocations are flat – so it’s easy to see how the p orbital could be in line with adjacent p orbitals of a double bond.
 But what about the geometry of free radicals?

 If we draw out the electrons in a typical alkyl free radical, we see that there are three bonding pairs and a single unpaired electron, for a total of four occupied orbitals.
 By analogy to, say, amines, we might expect that the hybridization of the molecule to be sp3 and geometry of a free radical would be trigonal pyramidal.
-That’s actually a good approximation, except that the “pyramid” is a little shallower than it is for molecules which have a full lone pair. ** [see note below]
+That’s actually a good approximation, except that the “pyramid” is a little shallower than it is for molecules which have a full lone pair.[Note 2]

 When the free radical is adjacent to a π bond, there’s a significant stabilization to be obtained if the p orbitals are all in line so they can overlap [“conjugation”] with each other.
 Overlap is increased (and the molecule’s energy lowered) if the “shallow pyramid” is flattened out.
 It’s a good approximation to think of a free radical adjacent to a π bond as being “sp2” hybridized.